Chapter in this post:

 This year, too, it is frightening what simple passwords many people use to “protect” their personal data.
 Again with Basic Thinking I have a corresponding one Auflistung found.
 There are classics like 123456789, 12345678 or 1234567.
 Then there is the good, old one passwort or the English variant Password.
 A guide to good passwords can be found with this link.

-Like Golem, for example shows, Apple is supposed to work on satellite technology.
-It's not that far-fetched, as the technology giant from Cupertino still has financial reserves of 205,9 billion US dollars.
-These can hardly be used up completely by buying up small competitors and producing tv + content.
-With reference to Bloomberg ( here) around a dozen engineers are said to be working on the project.
+Like Golem, for example shows, Apple is said to be working on satellite technology.
+It's not that far-fetched, since the technology giant is out Cupertino still has $205,9 billion in financial reserves.
+These can hardly be used up completely by buying up small competitors or by producing tv+ content.
+Referring to Bloomberg (here) around a dozen engineers are said to be working on the project.
 Since this is still in an early stage, it could also be canceled.